Hello and welcome to the podcast of the Lotus Eaters episode 1227 for Monday the 11th of August 2025.

 No, I wouldn't even trust her in that.

-I wouldn't trust her to do anything, really.
+I wouldn't trust her to do anything really.

-She's like a parody, she's like a sketch.
+She's like a sketch.

 Yes.